Malayer

 Malayer (ملایر) (Note: Also romanized as Malāyer; formerly Dowlatabad (دولتآباد), also romanized as Daūlatābād, Doulatābād, and Dowlatābād) is a city in the Central District of Malayer County, Hamadan province, Iran, serving as capital of both the county and the district.

-Malayer is the second largest city in the province, and is famous for furniture.
+Malayer is the second-largest city in the province, and is famous for furniture.
 The city has many parks, the biggest historical park of which is Seyfieh Park.
 Malayer is located between the two cities of Hamedan and Arak, both of which are the centers of the province.
 Malayer is the national city of furniture and inlays and the world city of grapes.

 History

 Malayer, a city in western Iran, has a rich history dating back to ancient and pre-Islamic times.
 Originally known as Dowlatabad, it was renamed Malayer in the early 20th century, marking a shift in administrative and cultural significance.

 The city gained prominence during the Seljuk and Safavid eras as a key center for rug production.
 Its strategic location along historic trade routes contributed to its cultural diversity, reflected in the variety of designs found in Malayer rugs.
 Additionally, Malayer has been notable for its craftsmanship, particularly in rug-weaving and woodworking traditions.

 During the Persian famine of 1917–1919, Malayer, like many other regions in Iran, experienced severe food shortages and hardship.
 The community faced challenges in sustaining local resources, significantly affecting the population.

-Following the Angli-Soviet invasion of Iran during World War II, Malayer came under British control.
+Following the Anglo-Soviet invasion of Iran during World War II, Malayer came under British control.
 This occupation impacted local agriculture and resources, contributing to the economic and social conditions of the time.

 Demographics

-Notable Tribal and Noble Families

-The region of Malayer has historically been home to prominent Laki-speaking noble families.
-Among them, the Gheisari family is notable for its deep tribal roots and historical governance.
-Originating from nearby villages, members of this noble family held military and administrative roles during the Zand dynasty era and are considered part of the broader Laki tribal aristocracy.

-The region of Malayer, Nahavand, and Hamedan has historically been home to prominent Laki-speaking noble families who played major roles during and around the Zand dynasty era.